Is this experience safe?

 There is a 265 pound maximum weight limit.
 Jumpers above 265 pounds are allowed upon special arrangement.
 You must advise Cloud 9 Living at the time of booking.
 Additional fees will apply.

 There is an 80 lb minimum weight limit.

 Is there a minimum or maximum age limit?

-To begin your career as a bungee jumper you need to be 12 years of age and weigh at least 80 lbs.
-There is no maximum age limit; however the hike to the Bridge to Nowhere is a rocky, rugged 10 mile (round trip) hike that crosses a river 12 times.
+To begin your career as a bungee jumper you need to be at least 12 years of age and weigh at least 80 lbs.
+There is no maximum age limit.
+However, the hike to the Bridge to Nowhere is a rocky, rugged 10-mile (round trip) hike that crosses a river 12 times.

 Can two people jump together?

 Bungee jumping is highly regulated by the California State Government.
-For the safety of both jumpers, tandem jumping is prohibited in California thus preventing 2 people from hitting their heads together.
+For the safety of both jumpers, tandem jumping is prohibited in California to preventing 2 people from hitting their heads together.

 Can I bring my dog?

 Yes, but we have strict rules regarding dogs: